Beers That Taste Sour, Tart & Funky (Flavour Profile – 7 of 7)

 Sour, tart and funky beers are becoming a trend in the beer industry because many brewers like to be unique and set themselves apart from other local breweries.
 When brewing these types of beers, there is more room for experimentation with different ingredients and brewing techniques.
 Sour, funky and tart beers are great beers to sip on in the spring, summer, or fall.

 Beers that are considered sour, tart or funky range widely in flavours and characteristics.
 Some are light and slightly acidic, some are more dark and bold, while others are eccentric and sour.
 These beers can be light to medium to full bodied and range in colours.
 Some beers come out as a straw colour while others could be dark brown, and sometimes even bright pink.
 When it comes to alcohol percentage these beers can also vary.
 Some can have vary low ABV% while others can be extremely high.

-What beer styles are considered “sour, tart & funky”?
+What beer styles are taste “sour, tart & funky”?

 Sour, tart and funky beers are sometimes hard to come across — especially if you’re not sure what your looking for.
 Here are some common beer styles that fall under the sour, tart and funky beer profile:

 Delicate brews under this beer profile are often mildly acidic, with light malts and bodies.
 These brews are quite refreshing and crisp, which makes them great summertime beers.
 These beer styles are often tart with bright citrus notes — think lemon or orange.
 After drinking the beers, your palate will be dry but have a lingering citrus finish.

 Beers that fall under this category are sometime compared to wine.
 Strong acidic aromas of cherry, plum, apricot, peach, raspberry, and black currants are almost present in these brews.
 Sometimes notes of caramel from the malt can be found while drinking these beers.